paramark-inc/mmm/README.md

   * By default, output files will be created in a directory called `results/` inside the repo.
   * Start with `model_fit_in_sample.png`, showing model fit for the training set.
 You don't expect this fit to be perfect, but you do expect the model to pick up trends and be able to predict the general shape of the curve.
   * Model fit for the train/holdout set is shown in `model_fit_out_of_sample.png`.
+  * See `examples/jupyter/3-analyze.ipynb` for analyses you can do to improve your model fit.
   * The model's estimate of cost per target unit for each channel is shown in `media_cost_per_target_median.png` and `media_cost_per_target_mean.png`.
   * The attribution chart in `weekly_media_and_baseline_contribution.png` shows how much of the predicted target was attributed by the model to each of your marketing channels, over time.
   * See `docs/results.md` for more information about the other files in the `results/` directory.